-(5) In addition to the above awards, seven members of the EC participated in the 13th launch of the ESAP in 2016, which will allow them to save over a 12-month period and, in November 2017, use their savings to acquire ABB shares under the ESAP.
-Each EC members who participated in ESAP will be entitled to acquire up to 500 ABB shares at an exercise price of CHF 20.12 per share.
+It is expected that upon vesting, that 70 of the performance shares will be settled in shares while the value of the remaining 30 percent will be settled in cash for both performance components P1 and P2.
+(4) However, upon vesting, participants have the possibility to elect to receive 100 percent of the vested award in shares.
+In addition to the above awards, seven members of the EC participated in the 13th launch of the ESAP in 2016, which allowed them to save over a 12-month period and, in November 2017, use their

+(5) savings to acquire ABB shares under the ESAP.
+Each EC members who participated in ESAP was entitled to acquire up to 500 ABB shares at an exercise price of CHF 20.12 per share.